 This bursary was established by the Class of 1958, Dalhousie University Schulich School of Law.

 Eligibility: The recipient will be regular full-time law student of any year who demonstrates financial need.
-Application Type: See dal.ca/law/bursaries for more information Application Deadline: mid-October

 The Law Class of 1990 committed monies to Dalhousie University to establish the above named Fund at the University.

 Eligibility: Awarded to law students who need financial support and have demonstrated academic excellence.
-Application Type: See dal.ca/law/bursaries for more information Application Deadline: mid-October